TkTech/Burger/README.md

     $ python aggregate.py minecraft_server.jar -o output.json

-We can also run specific particles (assuming you also specify all the required dependencies) by passing a comma-delimited list.
+We can also run specific toppings (assuming you also specify all the required dependencies) by passing a comma-delimited list.

     $ python aggregate.py minecraft_server.jar -p language,stats